Natural do Rio de Janeiro

 Rehabilitation

-While lying on my back, I did knee-joint presses and simple leg raises.
-Again, the hip raises require both knees to be flexed.
-Another routine involved bending the lousy knee as far back as possible while my legs were dangling on the bed’s edge.
+Another routine involved bending the aching knee as far back as possible while my legs dangled over the bed’s edge.

 Some exercises required using a rubber tube (for resistance) attached to the ankle of the good leg.
-The excellent leg propped me up and involved moving the affected leg in all four directions as far as possible.
+The excellent leg propped me up and involved moving the affected leg in all four (4) directions as far as possible.
 One exercise involved trying to walk as straight as possible on a 3″ wide by 8″ long piece of wood.

-They all stressed movements on the muscles around the lousy knee to drain any fluids accumulated in the knee joint areas.
-When used up after a rigorous exercise, the myofibrils (tiny fibers that comprise the muscle) tend to ‘soak up’ any fluids around them.
-Much like the same way we crave water when we’re exhausted.
+They all stressed movements on the muscles around the affected knee to drain any accumulated fluids in the knee joint areas.
+When used up after a rigorous exercise, the myofibrils (tiny fibers that comprise the muscle) tend to ‘drink up’ any fluids around them.

 —links: